bobipermanasandi/Risto/README_EN.md

 [![English](https://img.shields.io/badge/English-README_EN.md-blue)](README_EN.md)[![Indonesia](https://img.shields.io/badge/Indonesia-README.md-green)](README.md)

-Risto is a movie and TV series catalog application built with Flutter.
-This application allows users to explore, search, and manage their favorite movies and TV series watchlist.
+**Risto** is a movie and TV series catalog application built with Flutter.
+It offers a clean and responsive user interface that allows users to:

+- Explore a wide range of movies and TV shows across different genres

+- Quickly search for their favorite titles

+- Save and manage a personalized watchlist

+Designed to deliver a seamless user experience, **Risto** is perfect for anyone looking to stay organized with their entertainment.
+This project can also serve as a reference for Flutter developers interested in learning about modern app architecture, state management, and efficient API integration.

 ## ✨ Key Features